 This Washington-Bordeaux Cabernet Sauvignon is made in the Yakima Valley – a warm, dry pocket of eastern Washington.
 The climate there brings out the best in bold red grapes like Cabernet Sauvignon and Merlot – stars of the show in Bordeaux.
 Each sip is so intense, complex, and smooth, you might think you’re in France.
 Aged 18 months – 30% new French oak, 70% neutral French oak – this wine is silky smooth and finishes clean with a youthful acidity.

 - No “corked” wines

 The watercolor brushstrokes represent the artful blend of reds.
 The white lines trace the outline of Gilbert Peak in the Cascade Range.

 Just about anything – perfect for a dinner party or summer BBQ.
 Versatile by design, this wine pairs uniquely well with pasta Bolognese, roasted chicken or grilled steaks.

-2019 proved to be a slightly cooler vintage than recent years, allowing the clusters to ripen slowly while retaining acidity.
+The 2021 growing season was one of the hottest over the last decade, leading to a fruit-forward wine with youthful acidity.
 The fruit was picked, destemmed, and crushed into individual, 1-ton fermenters.
 The must had a pre-fermentation maceration of 48 hours at 9-10°C to attain greater color extraction.
 Once fermentation began, each fermenter was punched down three times daily until the desired level of extraction was achieved.
 Once the ferments had gone dry, they were pressed off and racked into barrel.
-The wine was gravity racked minimally in the cellar and bottled in May 2022.

 Gilbert Cellars, Yakima Valley